datafolklabs/backpedal/README.md

 res = backpeddle.find('Vagrantfile')

 ### use like os.walk
-for curdir,dirs,files in backpeddle.up:
+for curdir,dirs,files in backpeddle.up('/path/to/starting/point'):
     pass

-for curdir,dirs,files in backpeddle.down:
+for curdir,dirs,files in backpeddle.down('/path/to/starting/point'):
     pass
 ```